jarturomora/node-lab/docs/Instructions/automating.md

 nano node.service
 ```

-Add the following to our service file.
+Next, add the following to our service file.
 This service file is very basic, depending on your needs you might want to add, change, or do things differently.

 ```
 [Unit]